Team Members

 Dr. Bonnie McElhinny – Director and Founder

-Bonnie McElhinny grew up at the confluence of Connoquenessing and Glade Run Creeks in Western Pennsylvania, on Lenape and Seneca Territory.
+Bonnie McElhinny (she/her) is a settler of Irish, Slavic, German, French and English descent, who grew up on a farm at the confluence of Connoquenessing and Glade Run Creeks in Western Pennsylvania, on Lenape and Seneca Territory.
 She currently lives in Toronto, the 9 rivers city, in the watershed of niigaani-gichigami, or chi’nibiish, also known as Lake Ontario.
+She is a daughter, sister, mother and grandmother.

 Miranda Black – Project Manager and Former Events Coordinator